LLM Routing Strategies in 2026: Reduce Token Costs Without Losing Quality

 1. The Single-Model Trap

-• 40–60% of user requests are routine or templated.
+• 40–60% of requests are simple or repetitive

-• 20–30% require moderate reasoning.
+• 20–30% require moderate reasoning

-• Only 10–20% require deep multi-step inference.
+• 10–20% require deep multi-step inference

 2. Input vs Output Token Inflation

-Total Token Cost = (Input Tokens × Input Rate) + (Output Tokens × Output Rate)
+(Input Tokens × Input Rate) + (Output Tokens × Output Rate)

 3. Latency vs Cost Misalignment